DunderChief/Forex_Game/README.md

-This is a simple trading game where you see how much you can make in 1 week using only technical analysis.
-For now this can be useful in getting a feel for manual trading, finding novel buying patterns, or just a fun game to play.
+#### This is a simple trading game to see how much you can make in 1 week using only technical analysis.
+It can be useful in getting a feel for manual trading, finding novel buying patterns, or just a fun game to play.

-The ultimate goal is to do an experiment to see if I can perform better by *listening* to price action rather than *viewing* a candlestick chart.
+#### The ultimate goal is to do an experiment to see if I can perform better by *listening* to price action rather than *viewing* a candlestick chart.
 Where returns are converted to a sound whose frequency indicates positive/negative return, and amplitude signifies the magnitude of return.
-My hypothesis is that humans are better suited to detect time series patterns through hearing.
+My theory is that humans are better suited to detect time series patterns through hearing.
 For instance looking at a graph of someone saying 'Hello' is indistinguishable to any other word.

-The most recent stable version is hosted at [opendimensionlaboratories.com:3838/Forex_Game](opendimensionlaboratories.com:3838/Forex_Game)
+#### The most recent stable version is hosted at [opendimensionlaboratories.com:3838/Forex_Game](opendimensionlaboratories.com:3838/Forex_Game)